Art deco houses were built without insulation, and typically still lack it. Adding insulation can be difficult.

 Although there is no mandatory requirement to upgrade the insulation of existing owner-occupied houses, all new work is required to meet current standards.
 New work can easily be insulated to the required levels, but difficulties in interpretation of requirements can arise where renovated spaces comprise both existing and new construction, such as an extension of a room.
 Rental property owners should know that minimum levels of thermal insulation are required in privately-owned rental homes by 1 July 2019.

 Where there is reasonable access into the roof space, the installation of insulation does not pose a problem.
 In the case of many art deco houses however, access is limited due to a low roof pitch and it may be difficult to install insulation.
 A minimum clearance of 25 mm must be maintained between the underside of the roofing and the top face of the new insulation.

 The insulation options available for roof spaces include:

-- loose fill – macerated paper, wool
+- loose fill – glass wool, sheep’s wool, mineral wool or macerated paper

 - segment or blanket material – glass wool, wool, polyester

 Loose fill (glass wool, mineral wool, sheep’s wool or macerated paper) is blown into the roof space to the thickness and density required to achieve a particular R-value.